rhalnel/portfolio/README.md

 ### Work Experience
 **Research Database Programmer @  University of Pittsburgh (_August 2016 - Present_)**
--Perform data analysis and visualization on survey data using R, Python and SPSS, enhancing insights through statistical and text analysis.
+- Perform data analysis and visualization on survey data using R, Python and SPSS, enhancing insights through statistical and text analysis.
-• Design and develop interactive dashboards with PHP and PostgreSQL, allowing real-time tracking of survey participants and key metrics.
+- Design and develop interactive dashboards with PHP and PostgreSQL, allowing real-time tracking of survey participants and key metrics.
-• Manage and program Qualtrics systems, integrating with CATI software to improve survey processes and operational efficiency.
+- Manage and program Qualtrics systems, integrating with CATI software to improve survey processes and operational efficiency.
-• Collaborate with clients to define system requirements and implement changes, ensuring seamless survey execution and data integrity.
+- Collaborate with clients to define system requirements and implement changes, ensuring seamless survey execution and data integrity.

 **Content Engineer @ Thermo Fisher Scientific (_September 2015 - July 2016_)**